-In this section, I present a comprehensive ablation study aimed at quantitatively assessing the impact of various architectural components within the LATST framework.
-By systematically removing or modifying key elements, such as the GeLU and the PReLU, I isolate their contributions to the overall performance of the model.
-For consistency, I fix the experimental parameters to a prediction length of 96 and utilize four datasets: ETTh2, ETTm1, ETTm2, and Exchange Rate.
+In this section, we present a comprehensive ablation study aimed at quantitatively assessing the impact of various architectural components within the LATST framework.
+By systematically removing or modifying key elements, such as the GeLU and the PReLU, their contributions are isolated to the overall performance of the model.
+For consistency, we fix the experimental parameters to a prediction length of 96 and utilize four datasets: ETTh2, ETTm1, ETTm2, and Exchange Rate.

 Preliminary results from the ablation study, as shown in \cref{tab:ab_relu}, indicate that the inclusion of the PReLU activation function leads to a significant improvement on the ETTm2 dataset, while providing only marginal enhancements for the other datasets.
 This observation suggests that the performance gains associated with PReLU may not arise solely from its inherent properties; rather, it appears that the ReLU activation function may hinder the performance of the LSEAttention model due to the numerical instability introduced by its sharp activation characteristics.